-Mosquito foggers are super-efficient way of killing mosquitoes and overall enjoying time outside without getting mosquito bites.
-But to use a mosquito fogger you need not only the device itself but also insecticide that will actually be the thing that kills and repels the mosquitoes.
-But what exactly is insecticide and what it is made out of?
+Mosquito foggers are an efficient way of killing mosquitoes.
+They can help you enjoy your time outside without getting mosquito bites.
+But to use a mosquito fogger, you don’t only need the device itself but also an insecticide.
+This insecticide is what will actually kill and repel the mosquitoes.